core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    If the support for the EDHOC + OSCORE request is explicitly specified and the method defined in {{conversion}} is not explicitly specified, then the Client and Server MUST use it as conversion method.

-If the Server does not support the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the applicability statement associated with that resource MAY specify a method to convert from EDHOC to OSCORE identifiers.
+If the Server does not support the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the application profile associated with that resource MAY specify a method to convert from EDHOC to OSCORE identifiers.
 In such a case, the Client and Server MUST use the specified conversion method, which MAY be the one defined in {{conversion}}.

 # Web Linking # {#web-linking}

 {{Section 9.13 of I-D.ietf-lake-edhoc}} registers the resource type "core.edhoc", which can be used as target attribute in a web link {{RFC8288}} to an EDHOC resource, e.g., using a link-format document {{RFC6690}}.
 This enables Clients to discover the presence of EDHOC resources at a Server, possibly using the resource type as filter criterion.

-At the same time, the applicability statement associated with an EDHOC resource provides a number of information describing how the EDHOC protocol can be used through that resource.
-While a Client may become aware of the applicability statement through several means, it would be convenient to obtain its information elements upon discovering the EDHOC resources at the Server.
-This might aim at discovering especially the EDHOC resources whose associated applicability statement denotes a way of using EDHOC which is most suitable to the Client, e.g., with EDHOC cipher suites or authentication methods that the Client also supports or prefers.
+At the same time, the application profile associated with an EDHOC resource provides a number of information describing how the EDHOC protocol can be used through that resource.
+While a Client may become aware of the application profile through several means, it would be convenient to obtain its information elements upon discovering the EDHOC resources at the Server.
+This might aim at discovering especially the EDHOC resources whose associated application profile denotes a way of using EDHOC which is most suitable to the Client, e.g., with EDHOC cipher suites or authentication methods that the Client also supports or prefers.

-That is, it would be convenient that a Client discovering an EDHOC resource contextually obtains relevant pieces of information from the applicability statement associated with that resource.
+That is, it would be convenient that a Client discovering an EDHOC resource contextually obtains relevant pieces of information from the application profile associated with that resource.
 The resource discovery can occur by means of a direct interaction with the Server, or instead by means of the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}, where the Server may have registered the links to its resources.

 In order to enable the above, this section defines a number of parameters, each of which can be optionally specified as a target attribute with the same name in the link to the respective EDHOC resource, or as filter criteria in a discovery request from the Client.
-When specifying these parameters in a link to an EDHOC resource, the target attribute rt="core.edhoc" MUST be included, and the same consistency rules defined in {{app-statements}} for the corresponding information elements of an applicability statement MUST be followed.
+When specifying these parameters in a link to an EDHOC resource, the target attribute rt="core.edhoc" MUST be included, and the same consistency rules defined in {{app-statements}} for the corresponding information elements of an application profile MUST be followed.

 The following parameters are defined.